Jonathan Rhys Meyers: Independent films and varied roles (2018–present)

 Meyers portrays Patrick Pearse, a political activist and one of the leaders of the bloody 1916 Irish Easter Rising, in the centennial commemoration biopic film The Rising, written and produced by Kevin McCann.

-In 2020, Meyers played in Edge of the World, a biographical picture of the British explorer Sir James Brooke, as well as the lead role in the movie American Nights, a neo-noir thriller co-starring Emile Hirsch, Paz Vega, and Jeremy Piven.
+In 2020, Meyers played in Edge of the World, a biographical picture of the British explorer Sir James Brooke, as well as the lead role in the movie American Night, a neo-noir thriller co-starring Emile Hirsch, Paz Vega, and Jeremy Piven.

 In 2021, he starred as Shiro in Yakuza Princess, a Brazilian action thriller film directed by Vicente Amorim based on the graphic novel Samurai Shiro by Danilo Beyruth.
 He also starred in the horror-thriller Hide and Seek.

 In 2022, he starred in The Good Neighbour and Wifelike.

 In 2023, he starred in the thriller "Disquiet" with Rachelle Goulding.
 Meyers also starred in the hijacking thriller film 97 Minutes, directed by Timo Vuorensola.

 Music

 A self-taught singer and guitarist, Meyers has appeared in a number of musical roles.
 His first such role was as "Brian Slade" in Velvet Goldmine; two of the songs he sang ("Baby's on Fire" and "Tumbling Down") are on the film's soundtrack.
 He sang briefly in the television mini-series version of The Magnificent Ambersons, performed in studio scenes of the miniseries Elvis and played the flute in Gormenghast.

 In the 2007 music drama August Rush, he performed on-screen as singer-songwriter Louis Connelly and is credited for four songs on the soundtrack – "Break", "Moondance", "Something Inside" and "This Time".
 Of the four, "This Time" and "Break" were considered in the Best Original Song category of the 80th Academy Awards.
 "This Time" was not released as a single but peaked at number 84 in the Canadian Hot 100.